Skip to content

 Behavioral Categories

-Each of your four scale scores falls into one of three behavioral categories:
+Each of your four scale results falls into one of three behavioral categories:

 Active (4–5) — Always on.
 These are your default behaviors, consistently present in your interactions regardless of context.